Harsha8321/codedex-io/README.md

 - Built a slick web app with Flask:
   - `index.html`: Your starting point.
 Shows all the sports.
-  - `sport_detail.html`: Dive deep into each sport.
+  - `login.html`: Secure login page for accessing the dashboard.
-  - `dashboard.html`: Overview with key insights and highlights.
+  - `view_insights.html`: Overview with key insights and highlights.

 ### 4. Visual Treats